 You can nominate a dependant beneficiary to receive your death benefit as a reversionary beneficiary.
 This means that your dependant beneficiary can choose to either continue to receive pension payments or receive a cash lump sum.
-See page 39 for information about our reversionary beneficiary rules.
+See page 42 for details about our reversionary beneficiary rules.